Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 The expected performance of the maximally-informed, Bayesian rational agent provides a means of estimating the potential for a human and predictive model pair to attain ``complementary performance,'' where the performance of the AI-assisted human exceeds that of either agent in isolation.
 The maximum attainable performance of the rational agent with access to human and model predictions can be compared to the best attainable performance of the rational agent constrained to making the best (fixed) choice between the two given only the prior \cite{guo2024decision}, capturing the expected ``boost'' in decision quality from having access to both agents' decisions.
 To do so requires independent human and AI decisions for a set of representative instances.

 Beyond assessing the potential for complementary performance and benchmarking how close a human-AI pair comes to the upper bound on performance, we are often interested in how and how well agents (human and artificial) exploit available information.
 A longstanding, robust finding in decision studies is that when statistical prediction is evaluated head-to-head against clinical (i.e., human prediction), the statistical model typically exceeds or matches the human experts' performance \cite{aegisdottir2006meta,grove2000clinical,meehl1954clinical}.
 This finding goes against common intuitions that human decision-makers can possess valuable private information that is hard to encode in statistical models, such as through interacting directly with the decision subject.
-Recent works explore the presence and value of information uniquely available to humans or other agents. \citet{alur2024auditing} develops a statistical hypothesis testing to test whether human predictions are statistically independent from the outcomes after conditioning on the features, where a rejection implies that the human decision maker may have additional expertise beyond the information available to a model (algorithm). \citet{Schechtman2025discretionloophumanexpertise} extends this work from prediction-only settings to \emph{interventions}, presenting a causal graphical framework for detecting \emph{expertly targeted action} and showed the value of mixed-methods analyses of human discretion in the context of AI-supported college advising. \citet{guo2025value} present a value of information theoretic framework for measuring the marginal value of available information (such as instance features or another agents' predictions) for decisions.
+Recent works explore the presence and value of information uniquely available to humans or other agents \citep{alur2024auditing,Schechtman2025discretionloophumanexpertise,guo2025value}.

 It's crucial to understand the relationship between $R$ and $D$ since often human decision-makers oversee final decisions in domains whose consequence precludes randomizing final decisions.
 This relationship affects how changes in predictive model characteristics translate to changes in final decisions (and therefore outcomes).